Crime of apartheid: ICC definition of the crime of apartheid

 Article 7 of the Rome Statute of the International Criminal Court defines the crime of apartheid as:

 The 'crime of apartheid' means inhumane acts of a character similar to those referred to in paragraph 1, committed in the context of an institutionalised regime of systematic oppression and domination by one racial group over any other racial group or groups and committed with the intention of maintaining that regime.

-Court Cases
+Court cases

 The International Court of Justice in its 2024 case on Israel's occupation of the Palestinian territories, gave an advisory opinion which found that Israel was in breach of Article 3 of International Convention on the Elimination of All Forms of Racial Discrimination, including "racial segregation and apartheid".
 HRW declared that "World Court Finds Israel Responsible for Apartheid".

-In 2024 South Africa opened prosecutions against the alleged perpetrators of the 1982 kidnapping and murder of the Cosas Four anti-apartheid activists.
+In 2024, South Africa opened prosecutions against the alleged perpetrators of the 1982 kidnapping and murder of the Cosas Four anti-apartheid activists.
 In 2025, a South African court ruled that apartheid had been a crime against customary international law at the time of the crime.

+In May of 2026, Israeli Finance Minister Bezalel Smotrich announced that he had been informed that the office of the Prosecutor of the International Criminal Court was seeking an arrest warrant against him.
+The application included the crime of apartheid as one of the charges.